 Even with this rapid pace of development, the company, which has received financial backing from Singapore’s GIC sovereign wealth fund, as well as from listed developers Frasers Property and Sansiri, is keeping its centres full.
 “JustCo has average occupancy of 90 percent across its centres, JustCo’s Kong said, “thanks in part to increasing demand from Fortune 500 companies and other large corporations.”

 Opening in Seoul and Expanding Its Footprint Across Asia

-In early April, JustCo made its South Korea debut with a 2,100 square metre (22,600 square foot) centre at the Ferrum Tower in Seoul’s Myeongdong area.
+Having expanded into Bangkok in 2018, JustCo made its South Korea debut in early April with a 2,100 square metre (22,600 square foot) centre at the Ferrum Tower in Seoul’s Myeongdong area.